Vikas25/weather-app/README.md

 # README #
 # weather-app

-This is simple weather-app written using MVC pattern in Java using Springboot which provides APIs for searching city weather and save the results inside a database.
+This is simple weather-app written using MVC pattern in Java8 using Springboot which provides APIs for searching city weather and save the results inside a database.
 Also provides a search functionality over database for retrieving logs.

+Frontend is written in Javascript using AngularJS and Bootstrap and is implemented using MVC architecture

 ### Version ###
 0.0.1